ExperitestOfficial/CommunityCode-Web-RobotFrameworkStarterProject/README.md

     pip install --upgrade robotframework-seleniumlibrary
     ```
 ## Desired Capabilities
-In this example we use desired capabilities to run a test on chrome.\
+In this example we run a test on chrome using Chrome Options.\
-To change the browser name edit the variable's value of browserName in [test.robot](test.robot)\
-To add more capabilities to the desired capabilities use this template:\
-${[capability name]}   [capability name]:[capability value]
-1. Add the new capability to the Variable section.
-2. Put the ${[capability name]} at the end of ${desiredCapabilities}
+See [The supported browsers](https://www.selenium.dev/documentation/webdriver/browsers/) to run the test on another browser.

 Continuous Cloud Testing expands Selenium's capabilities and allows better control over your test.